The Foundational Investment Thesis of The Future is Sustainability

 The Obama administration unlocked green energy incentives that paved the way for electric cars and renewable energy.
 These incentives helped to get green energy to price parity with traditional energy sources like coal and oil.

 But, sustainability didn’t start in 2008.

 The story of sustainability can be traced back more than 100 years.
 Around the turn of the century (1900), Theodore Roosevelt created the United States Forest Service and established 150 national forests, 51 federal bird reserves, 4 national game reserves, 5 national parks, and 81 national monuments.

 In recent history, the U.N.
-General Assembly established their Sustainable Development Goals (SDG’s).
+General Assembly established its Sustainable Development Goals (SDGs).
 The goals were set to be achieved by the year 2030.
-These goals created a modern framework for corporate decision making in the name of a sustainable future.
+These goals created a modern framework for corporate decision-making in the name of a sustainable future.

 Even the software that helps companies and consumers run their day-to-day lives is marketed as a “sustainable solution.”
 The impact of sustainable decision-making will ripple throughout every part of the economy.

 Sustainability is no longer about solar and wind farms.
 In industry 4.0, sustainability is a new way of thinking.